xiamidaxia/xpm/README.md

 ```

-in ther package like 'meteor', you need to add the file 'package.js' like this:
+in the package like 'meteor', you need to add the file 'package.js' like this:

 ```javascript
 Package.describe({